uherting/RaspbianPrep4Inst/README.md

 This project was born out of a need to have a standard process to prepare the headless installation onto a Raspberry Pi.
 With the help of the scripts from this project an image of Raspbian can be downloaded, customised and written to a storage card. as I (and maybe you, too) like to control the process I separated the functionality into several scripts with a common configuration file.

 Most of Raspberry Pies I own are of the type Zero W and as I run them headlessly I used the lite version of Raspbian in the beginning for this project, but the same steps described here can be used to prepare a desktop image file.

-I strongly rely on the fine work of the Raspberry foundation whose image files I use for my customisation.
+I strongly rely on the fine work of the Raspberry foundation (https://www.raspberrypi.org) whose image files I use for my customisation.
+See https://www.raspberrypi.org/downloads/raspbian/ for details on the distribution.

 What is done
 ============
 * downloading the latest Raspbian Image
 * decompressing the image file
 * mounting the image file in order to add / modify files
+* customisation
-* applying a host name
+  - applying a host name
-* adding WiFi credentials based on file in the Templates directory of the repository
+  - adding WiFi credentials based on file in the Templates directory of the repository if requested
-* enabling SSH
+  - enabling SSH
+  -
 * further customising by an optinal custom script which is executed in case of existance

 There are a few scripts handling the entire  process.
 This gives you